Iyayi Atiemwen

-Iyayi Believe Atiemwen (born 24 January 1996) is a Nigerian footballer who plays for Moldovan club Sheriff Tiraspol.
+Iyayi Believe Atiemwen (born 24 January 1996) is a Nigerian footballer who plays as a winger for Iraq Stars League club Al-Minaa.

 Club career

 Atiemwen started his youth career at Bendel Insurance F.C. before moving to Kayseri Erciyesspor in 2016.
 After two years of unsuccessful spells in Turkey, he joined the Croatian second-tier club HNK Gorica where he made immediate impact and with whom he won the 2017–18 Croatian Second League.

 Gorica gained promotion to the 2018–19 Croatian First League where they were labeled as the biggest surprise of the mid-season, finishing 5th.
 At the end of the year, Atiemwen was ranked third among the 2018 Prva HNL Player of the Year awards, behind Dani Olmo from Dinamo Zagreb and Héber from Rijeka.

 On 22 January 2019, after spending a year at Gorica, Atiemwen signed a five-year contract with GNK Dinamo Zagreb.

 On 15 February 2022, Atiemwen returned on loan to Gorica until the end of the season.

 On 29 June 2022, Sheriff Tiraspol announced the signing of Atiemwen.

+In 6 August 2025, Al-Minaa announced the signing of Nigerian striker to play in the Iraq Stars League.
+On 14 September, he made his debut for the team in a league match against Naft Maysan, which won 3–1, he scoring a brace and providing an assist.